-Additionally, the bill outlines conditions under which physical therapists can treat patients without a referral, such as for children with developmental disabilities or patients with chronic conditions diagnosed within the last 120 days.
-It emphasizes the importance of timely referrals if a patient's condition worsens and prohibits physical therapists from engaging in practices outside their scope, such as prescribing medications.
-The bill also clarifies that physical therapy referrers will not be held civilly liable for actions taken by physical therapists without a referral and specifies advertising restrictions for physical therapists with doctoral degrees.
+Additionally, the bill outlines specific conditions under which physical therapists can treat patients without a referral, such as cases involving children with developmental disabilities and patients with chronic conditions diagnosed within the last 120 days.
+It establishes a 30-day or 11-visit limit for treatment without a referral and mandates immediate referral to other health care providers upon measurable deterioration of a patient's condition.
+The bill also clarifies that physical therapy referrers will not be held civilly liable for actions taken by physical therapists without a referral and requires physical therapists treating patients without a referral to maintain professional liability insurance.
 The provisions of this act will take effect on June 1, 2024.

 Statutes affected: Introduced: 34-24-191, 34-24-210